MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/ide/troubleshoot-class-designer-errors.md

 ## Symptoms

-After you modify the source type of a typedef, base classes, or association types, you might receive an error:
+After you modify the source type of a typedef, base classes, or association types, you might receive the following error:

 > Class Designer is unable to display this type.